 Each call for proposals has its own schedule of deadlines.
 Please make note of these deadlines when applying.

 Do you have formal application forms?

 Yes.
 If you are applying for a grant via a call for proposals (CFP), please follow the application instructions as outlined in the CFP.
 Due to differences between CFPs, the application process can vary.
 View a list of open calls for proposals.

 How long does it take for a proposal to be approved?

 For calls for proposals: If a two-step process is used, which involves submitting a brief proposal and then a full proposal, the review and approval time is between four znc seven months.
 When only a full proposal is required, the review and approval process is about three to four months.
 For award details regarding a specific call for proposals (CFP), please check the key dates outlined in the CFP.

 In many instances, RWJF asks outside experts on a particular topic to review proposals.
 By doing so, RWJF aims to ensure that we remain fair and rigorous in evaluating proposals.
-Often when RWJF issues calls for proposals, a group of external experts reviews the proposals.

 No, we consider proposals the intellectual property of the applicant and do not share them outside the Foundation.